ABOUT THE FOUNDATION

 With the Rudolph family’s generous gift of land, The Broughton Foundation was then managing nearly 800 acres of adjoining woodland parks and trails for non-motorized public use.

 Broughton/Rudolph-built trails are situated in the northernmost section of the Marietta Trail System.
-The Broughton/Rudolph properties and trail systems are accessible from Ohio State Route 60, Ohio State Route 821, and the Mill Creek Road parking lot in Marietta.

-In 2025 the assets of the Broughton Nature and Wildlife Education Area, including the Elizabeth Sugden Broughton Community Building, were sold to the Muskingum Watershed Conservancy District to ensure further development and ongoing maintenance of the Park and ESB for public use.
-Visit the Broughton Nature Park page on the MWCD website.
+In 2025 the assets of the Broughton Nature and Wildlife Education Area, including the Elizabeth Sugden Broughton Community Building, were sold to the Muskingum Watershed Conservancy District to ensure further development and ongoing maintenance of the Park and ESB for public use (click link above to see two announcements and a photo.)

 Financial Gifts to The Broughton Foundation will be used to support projects that support economic development and the community at large.
 Gifts may be sent to the Marietta Community Foundation (MCF).